 - you will lose your chance to object to the appointment of the executor

 A waiver and consent to probate states that “The undersigned, being of full age and sound mind, residing at the address written below and interested in this proceeding as set forth in paragraph 6a of the petition, hereby waives the issuance and service of Citation, in this matter and consents that the court admit to probate the decedent’s Last Will and Testament.”

 If you for any reason do not consent to the probate, or do not consent to the executor who is being nominated, or have any suspicion about what is happening in the estate, speak to an attorney instead of just signing the waiver and consent to probate and sending it out.

 The letter that you’ve received with the Waiver and Consent to Probate can be compelling in trying to persuade you to sign.
 The lawyer who wrote the letter does not work for you.
 They may have been hired to manipulate you into signing the waiver, and if that fails, to fight a lawsuit against you.

 If you received a waiver and consent to probate, speak with an attorney.
-You can call the Law Offices of Albert Goodwin at (212) 233-1233.
-He is a New York estate, guardianship, wills, trust, Medicaid and probate lawyer.
+We at the law offices of Albert Goodwin are here for you.
+You can send us an email at email@example.com.
 You can make an appointment to discuss the waiver and consent to probate that you have received.